CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 But, that also connects back to the problematics of “Code is Free Speech” and “Code that exists sitting somewhere on a hardware means of electronic substrate is one thing, Code that is executing and doing the function that may have harmful consequences is another thing” (Brenden).
 (And which we could expand to “how about Code connected to a means of bionic or bio-neurocybernetic substrate linked to an extended NPI?”).

 In the Inventor-AI-and-patent example, the link to the closest NPIs in the chain of events (professor & his crew) is easy to establish, but it could become much more tenuous in larger contexts of AI-AASs.
-So it could be logically argued that we run the risk of allowing for development of legal & ethical vacuums if we (lazily) bail ourselves out of the crumple zone by using the excuse of this increasingly tenuous connection to the nearest NPI. _New, upgraded legal systems will have to be built._
+So it could be logically argued that we run the risk of allowing for development of legal & ethical vacuums if we (lazily) bail ourselves out of the crumple zone by using the excuse of this increasingly tenuous connection to the nearest NPI. _**New, upgraded legal systems, will have to be built.
+To deny it sounds futile and slightly irresponsible, in the face of technological evolution and its deep societal impact**_

 In other words, the possibility that such a connection exists and can still be seen as sufficient (to act as foundation to the legal & ethical analysis frameworks to be used), this assumed fact still may not exonerate ourselves from considering the relevance & utility to apply “Legal Agent” traits to this AI-AAS- even if it’s not an NPI itself that so far as retained the exclusive privilege of being legally endowed with the capacity of "intent".